ceph/ceph/doc/cephfs/fs-nfs-exports.rst

         $ MDS=1 MON=1 OSD=3 NFS=1 ../src/vstart.sh -n -d --cephadm

-    It can deploy only single ganesha daemon with vstart on default ganesha port.
+    It can deploy only single NFS Ganesha daemon with vstart on default NFS Ganesha port.

 2) Using test orchestrator